 “Is a pure ballhawk in the secondary with outstanding ball skills.
 Makes plays in coverage at a high rate and consistently comes down with the football in contested situations, whether its a jump ball or a grounded tight-window situation.
 Is a smooth, fluid mover in coverage and plays with a highly instinctive edge, reading the quarterback and oftentimes beating the receiver to his spot.”

-If Hunter stays solid on his commitment through his high school career, he could be next in line.
+If Hunter stays solid on his commitment through his high school career, he could be FSU’s next great defensive back in line.